ibhanu/sudoku-solver/README.md

 Then, open a terminal & go in the repository
 `cd /path/to/the/folder/`

 The required libraries are specified in requirements.txt.
-Run `pip3 install -r requirements.txt`
+Run `pip3 install -r requirements.txt`.

-#### Easy way
-Take your own picture of your process target(Sudoku Puzzle) and use the command `python3 sudoku_solver_main.py -i path/to/your/file`
+Take a picture of your process target (Sudoku Puzzle) and use the command `python3 sudoku_solver_main.py -i path/to/your/file`
 Add `-s 1` to save the output result.
 It will be save in the directory `images_save`.
 In both cases, the result will be displayed in the process.

-#### Advanced way
 If you have your own Keras model to identify digits.
 For that use the argument -mp `-mp path/to/your/model`